Community season 4: Critical reviews

-The fourth season received mixed to positive reviews from critics, and is considered to be the weakest season of Community due to Harmon's absence.
-The fourth season scored 69 out of 100 based on 17 critics on Metacritic based on episode 1 and 3, indicating "generally favorable reviews".
+The fourth season received mixed reviews from critics, and is considered to be the weakest season of Community due to Harmon's absence.
+The fourth season scored 69 out of 100 based on 17 critics on Metacritic based on episode 1 and 3, indicating "generally favorable" reviews.
 On Rotten Tomatoes, the season has an approval rating of 65% with an average score of 6.5 out of 10 based on 40 reviews.
 The website's critical consensus reads, "Despite some behind-the-scenes drama, the fourth season of Community manages to retain the playful energy, potent humor, and kooky stories the show is famous for."

 Verne Gay of Newsday stated, "Still defiantly Community, still good and still uninterested in adding new viewers."
 On the other hand, Hitfix's Alan Sepinwall stated, "It feels like [Moses] Port, [David] Guarascio and the other writers decided to reverse-engineer the [Dan] Harmon version of Community, but couldn't quite manage without the missing ingredient of Harmon himself."
 Mike Hale of The New York Times has stated that the series "has been dumbed down, its humor broadened past recognition, and the two episodes provided for review...have fewer laughs between them than a single good scene from the old Community."
 At the end of season 4, The A.V.
 Club's Emily VanDerWerff confessed, "I never thought I would say this, but I just don't care anymore."